UW–Milwaukee Panther Arena: History

-Milwaukee Panthers connection and renaming

 The arena has been the home of the Milwaukee Panthers men's basketball team at three different times—first from 1993 to 1998, then from 2003 to 2012, and since 2013.
 The Panthers played their 2012–2013 home games at the 3,500-seat Klotsche Center on UWM's east side campus.
 The move generated complaints from some Panthers fans and attendance lagged as the team had its worst record since the 1990s.
 After Amanda Braun was named UWM's athletic director in March 2013, she said she would re-examine the decision to move games from the U.S. Cellular Arena.
-In July 2013, UWM officials reached a 5-year contract with the arena owner, Wisconsin Center District, that runs through the 2017–2018 season.
+In July 2013, UWM officials reached a 5-year contract with the Wisconsin Center District that was set to run through 2018 before the 2014 naming rights deal extended the partnership through at least 2024.

-U.S. Cellular's naming rights expired on May 31, 2014, and they did not renew their contract.
-On June 26, 2014, it was announced that the Arena would be renamed the UW–Milwaukee Panther Arena, as part of an agreement which would run at least through 2024, with UWM having an option to extend it through 2029.
-The deal additionally makes the arena officially the major site for UWM events such as graduation ceremonies, a role it had already taken for years before.
+In 2014, the arena was renovated to install new seats in the lower bowl, a new scoreboard, and updated signage to reflect the name change.

 On March 16, 2016, it was announced the Admirals signed a 10-year lease with a five-year mutual extension.
-Also included on the deal was $6.3 million for upgrades to the arena.
+Also included on the deal was $6.3 million for upgrades to the arena, including new concession areas and a team store.

+On October 26, 2017, the Bucks returned to the arena for a regular season game against the Boston Celtics in honor of their 50th anniversary in the NBA.
+For this event, the Bucks, by agreement with Robert Indiana, installed a newly built floor featuring a duplicate of his original MECCA court for that game only.
+After the game, the floor was temporarily moved to Menominee Nation Arena in Oshkosh, home to the Bucks' NBA G League affiliate, the Wisconsin Herd.